uttiyamaji/ebbp/README.md

 aug_df = augment(pr_est, dt, dt.S, dt.T)
 print(aug_df.head(10))

+# this previous can be done using
+aug_df = add_ebb_estimate(dt.S, dt.T, dt, 'mm')

+# if it is required to update the prior only on a subset of the data, then the previous two functions have to be used

 ```
+## Things to add

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.